 Bad quality audio or video can ruin a fantastic interview.
 Some people won't even listen if the quality isn't there.

 Do whatever possible (within your budget, of course) to conduct a high-quality interview.

 I personally use a Heil PR-40 Microphone and conduct most of my interviews on Skype, even if the other person is on a telephone line (I pay $2.99 a month to be able to dial a landline).
-I also like the ATR2100 microphone (USA) and Samson Q2U microphone (UK), both of which I recommend in my free How To Start a Podcast mini-class.
+I also like the ATR2100 microphone (USA) and Samson Q2U microphone (UK), both of which I recommend in my How to Start a Podcast video class, which you get for free when you download for the free Podcast Cheat Sheet.
 [Disclaimer: The microphone links are affiliate links, which means I get paid a commission if you purchase through those links.]

 Also, check out Auphonic, which is a free tool that makes sure both sides of the conversation are at the same level of volume.

 If you want to add an extra oomph to your recording quality, check out my video: